What is prompt engineering? Prompt engineering tutorial

 Other Uizard features that require prompts

 Prompt engineering is used widely in Uizard to fuel specific design outputs.
 Other than Uizard Autodesigner, there are other instances in which you may need to enter prompts in Uizard.
-Namely, the image generator and the color generator.
+From theme and image generation from a simple text prompt, let’s dive into how else you can use prompts in Uizard.

 Image generator

-Within a Uizard project, you can generate images from text prompts using an AI-powered image generator.
-Locate this amazing feature in the magic tab on the left control panel in Uizard.
-From here, type in a prompt that describes your desired image, select an image style, and press ‘generate image’.
-You will then be supplied with four AI-generated images, these can then be dragged-and-dropped onto various design screens.
+Within a Uizard project, you can generate images from text prompts using the Image Generator located in the Autodesigner widget at the bottom of the editor .
+Open up the widget, use the drop down to select ‘Generate Images’ and from here you can type in a prompt that describes your desired image, and then select an image style using the dropdown.
+Once you click ‘Generate, you will then be supplied with four AI-generated images, and these can be dragged-and-dropped onto the design screen of your choosing.

 When engineering your prompt, think about what you want to see in your generated image.
 If you require specific colors and objects, include these in your prompt for a better, more personalized, output.